Summary

 Key Findings

-• Comparable overall accuracy: Across many joints and planes, kinematic curves showed comparable patterns and ranges of motion, and differences between Theia3D and PiG outputs were consistent with previous studies (typically <10°).
+- Comparable overall accuracy: Differences between Theia3D and PiG outputs were consistent with previous studies (typically <10°).

-What This Means for Pediatric Gait Research and Clinical Practice
+What This Means for Pediatric Gait Biomechanics Research

-For clinicians and researchers, these findings underscore how markerless motion capture can enhance feasibility and throughput in pediatric biomechanics.
-The system’s ability to generate robust data without markers reduces setup time and participant discomfort, especially valuable for young children or patients with sensory sensitivities.
+For practitioners and researchers, these findings underscore how markerless motion capture can enhance feasibility and throughput in pediatric biomechanics.
+The system’s ability to generate robust data without markers reduces setup time and participant discomfort, especially valuable for young children or research participants with sensory sensitivities.

-While Theia3D and PiG should not yet be used interchangeably for every clinical decision, this study confirms that markerless technology is a credible, complementary tool for pediatric gait research and large-scale movement data collection.
+While Theia3D and PiG should not yet be used interchangeably for every research decision, this study confirms that markerless technology is a credible, complementary tool for pediatric gait biomechanics research and large-scale movement data collection.